martabal/qbittorrent-exporter/README.md

 ## About this App

+### Credits

+I was using an excellent [exporter](https://github.com/caseyscarborough/qbittorrent-exporter) written in Java and I wanted to learn Go, that's how I got the idea to rewrite the exporter in Go.

+### Resources

 This app uses between 5-12Mo of RAM and uses bearly no CPU power.
-I was using an excellent [exporter](https://github.com/caseyscarborough/qbittorrent-exporter) written in Java and I wanted to learn Go, that's how I got the idea to rewrite the exporter in Go.
+Docker compressed size is ~8 MB.

 ## Run it